AlexIIL/LibNetworkStack/README.md

     }

     /** Sends the new brightness, to be rendered on the front of the block.
+     *  This should be called on the server side.
      *
      * @param newBrightness A value between 0 and 255. */
     protected final void sendBrightnessChange(int newBrightness) {